 Time flies by fast as you grow up, but I remember so often looking at things and seeing patterns where nobody else did.

-I was undersized playing soccer and basketball, but what I lacked in brute force I made up for with seeing patterns that worked and what didn’t.
-I was less a player on the field and more of an assistant coach.
+I was undersized playing soccer and basketball, but what I lacked in brute force I made up for with seeing patterns, loopholes in the rules, and what strategies REALLY worked and what didn’t.

-And then I started to notice that patterns didn’t just apply in electronics, and video games, and sports – but that there are patterns in all areas of life.
+And then I started to notice that patterns exist in all areas of life.

 I started to learn that things could be so much easier if I just learned from what was working, and what wasn’t – and applied what worked to my own life.